 Modern Microfluidizer® Technology

-Obviously, we've come a long way since inventions of the water wheel and grinding stone.
-When it comes to particle size reduction, today's cutting edge Microfluidizer® technology employs minuscule, proprietary chambers, where shear forces are magnified under remarkably high pressures to efficiently shear particles of all different types into extremely small, relatively uniformly sized particles.
-Microfluidizer® processors excel at achieving exceptionally tight particle size distributions, while saving time and energy.
+Obviously, we've come a long way since the invention of the water wheel and grinding stone.
+When it comes to particle size reduction, today's cutting-edge Microfluidizer® technology employs minuscule, proprietary chambers, where shear forces are magnified under remarkably high pressures to efficiently shear particles of all different types into extremely small, relatively uniformly sized particles.
+Microfluidizer® processors excel at achieving exceptionally tight particle size distributions while saving time and energy.

 At the heart of every Microfluidizer® processor is a unique, fixed-geometry, highly durable ceramic (or diamond) Interaction Chamber™.
 High fluid pressures can be precisely controlled to produce extremely efficient high-shear forces, yielding tight particle size distribution curves.
 Perhaps just as importantly, Microfluidizer® processors deliver consistent repeatability and scalability.
 The value of the latter is not to be underestimated.